lmdbjava/benchmarks/results/20160630/README.md

 |           | LMDB JNI       |  149345 | X 8.62     |
 |           | MapDB          |  588966 | X 33.98    |

-These tables also illustrate that LevelDB, Chroncile Map and MapDB write speeds are around the same across both random and sequential patterns.
+These tables also illustrate that LevelDB, Chronicle Map and MapDB write speeds are around the same across both random and sequential patterns.
 However LMDB completes the random write workload around 5.7 times more slowly than with the sequential test.
 For `readSeq` we see very similar performance between random and sequential patterns.
-For `readKey` we see Chroncile Map perform around the same speed, as you would expect given it uses hash-based keys.
+For `readKey` we see Chronicle Map perform around the same speed, as you would expect given it uses hash-based keys.
 LMDB handles random key gets around five times more slowly than sequential gets.
 MapDB and LevelDB are around 1.5 times slower for random key gets.
-The bottom line is sequential access patterns are always much faster (with the exception of Chroncile Map, which operates consistently regardless of access pattern).
+The bottom line is sequential access patterns are always much faster (with the exception of Chronicle Map, which operates consistently regardless of access pattern).

 ## Conclusion